fauzanmi/Greatitude/README.md

-# Mood Journal
+# Greatitude

 [![Static Badge](https://img.shields.io/badge/Kotlin-black?logo=kotlin)]()

-### Mood Journal is a sleek and feature-rich Android app built with Android Studio, designed to help users track their journaling and daily experiences effortlessly.
+### Greatitude is a sleek and feature-rich Android app built with Android Studio, designed to help users track their journaling and daily experiences effortlessly.
 This app provides a clean and intuitive user interface with a variety of customization options.

 ## Features ✨-
 - Custom Date Selection